dudung/gnuplot-svg/README.md

-# gnuplot
+# gnuplot-svg
-a gnuplot cookbook
+examples of gnuplot script to produce svg image